 Eventually, I started to struggle with motivation at all.
 I was always angry.
 I had let my blog and coaching fall by the wayside.
 I sincerely lost a part of my identity.

 Deep down, though, something never felt right, and even in this alleged ‘inclusive’ space, I was still never allowed to have thoughts or feelings about what was said.
-I had thin privilege and my ‘feelings’ were invalidating someone in a bigger body’s existence.
+I had thin privilege and my feelings were repeatedly invalidating someone in a bigger body’s existence.

 I was overweight for the first time in years, and I didn’t find it liberating or a radical act.
 I felt lethargic and fed up.
 My drinking had increased because I felt so depressed from not exercising regularly and ‘intuitively’ eating far too much food.